Bookrage001/osc/resources/docs/widgets/plots.md

 ### `logScale`
 - type: `boolean`
 - default: `false`
-- usage: set to true use logarithmic scaling
+- usage: set to true to use logarithmic scaling

 ## RgbLed